South Korea scandal: Choi Soon-sil's daughter arrested in Denmark

 Choi was a friend and informal adviser to South Korean President Park Geun-hye, and has been described as a Rasputin-like character to the leader.

-At a press conference on December 21, Lee Kyu-chul, a spokesman for South Korea's special counsel team, told media that her daughter Chung was suspected to be in Germany.
+At a press conference on December 21, Lee Kyu-chul, a spokesman for South Korea's special counsel team, told media that Chung -- a medal-winning equestrian -- was suspected to be in Germany.

 "South Korean prosecutors plan to seek co-operation with German prosecutors on her arrest and freezing assets belonged to both Choi and Chung in Germany," he said at the time.